DejusDevspace/flask-blog-webstite/README.md

 Welcome to my Flask Blog Website repository!
 This project is a demonstration of a simple blog website built using Flask, a lightweight and flexible web framework for Python.

 ## Overview
+The blog site is designed using a demo bootstrap theme.
 The website showcases various functionalities and features of Flask, including:

 - ***Jinja Templating:*** Utilizing Flask's built-in Jinja templating engine for dynamic HTML rendering.
 - ***Authentication:*** Implementing user authentication and authorization using Flask-Login.